What is Product Liability Insurance?

 - Delivery services (food trucks, truckers, commercial vans, etc.)

-Product liability coverage will provide your business coverage against claims resulting in bodily injury or property damage that may be caused by your product/products.
+Product liability insurance protects your business against claims resulting in bodily injury or property damage that may be caused by a product defect, design defect, faulty product, or defective product.
 Product liability coverage will pay for legal expenses to defend your business and any legal judgments against your company up to the limits of your policy.
-Even if your business is found negligent, product liability insurance should still provide coverage unless the negligence is a specific type spelled out as an exclusion in your policy (such as willful wrongdoing).
+Even if your business is found negligent, product liability coverage should still provide coverage unless the negligence is a specific type spelled out as an exclusion in your policy (such as willful wrongdoing).

 - Quality and Performance Issues